 I like books that feature smart and sassy women.
 Being a smart-sassy (say it fast and you'll know what I mean) person myself, I like whip-crack humor and strong character.
 Anyone who thinks Jane Austen was writing quaint drawing-room love stories, for example, should go back and re-read Pride and Prejudice, which features some of the best sarcasm in literature.

+Add a good dose of humor to that mix, and you've got a winning combination.
 Enter Stephanie Plum, the protagonist of Janet Evanovich's uber-popular "numbered" series.
 In One for the Money (the first in the series, obviously), Stephanie appears as a down-on-her-luck Jersey girl who takes a job at her cousin's bail bonds office.

 Her experience for the job of bounty hunter includes the ability to wear her hair big, to eat any amount of cake and pizza at the drop of a hat, and a knack for attracting all kinds of trouble.
 A perfect resume.